- by Kylie

 If you're not sure what paint type is currently on your wall, prep your wall with gloss or semi-gloss acrylic paint.
 You'll need to allow your paint to dry for a minimum of 10 days before applying the peel and stick wallpaper.

-Good luck with choosing your next wallpaper.
+Good luck with installing your next wallpaper.